manogna7/DevEase/README.md

 - Unlike other tools, DevEase allows teams to collaborate in real-time on website projects, making it perfect for agencies and remote teams.

 ### **5. AI That Understands Context**
-- DevEase’s AI doesn’t just generate generic code—it understands user intent and context.
+- DevEase’s AI doesn’t just generate generic code it understands user intent and context.
 For example:
   - Input: "A responsive navbar with a logo on the left and links on the right."
   - Output: A fully functional, mobile-friendly navbar component.